rax-register/rax-register.github.io/_posts/2020-07-08-htb-legacy.md

 ![](/images/legacy/5. smbclient-2.png "smbclient")

-We can try Metasploit's smb_scanner:
+Still no luck, but we can also try Metasploit's smb_scanner:

     msfconsole